 We at the SAVOY SWORDS WATER SYSTEM INC work around the clock to provide top quality drinking water to every tap.
 We ask that all our customers help us protect and conserve our water sources, which are the heart of our community, our way of life, and our children's future.
-Please call our office if you have questions.
+Additional information on the water system can be found at www.ldh.la.gov/assets/oph/Center-EH/drinkingwater/Watergrade/WaterGrade-2024/StLandry/LA1097024 WaterGrade 2024.pdf.
+Our water system grade is a B. Please call our office at 337-546-6812 if you have questions.